 The individual doctorate often takes place in the context of an employment at the respective chair or institute as a research assistant.
 However, doctoral students can also finance themselves through a scholarship or external employment.

 As an alternative to an individual doctorate, Germany also offers the possibility of doing a doctorate within a structured doctoral program.
 The structured programs are similar to the Anglo-Saxon PhD system.
 This model offers constant and intensive supervision by a team of supervisors.
 It includes a curriculum of courses, usually with an interdisciplinary focus.

-Please contact the respective faculties for the search for a supervisor.
+Please contact the respective departments for the search for a supervisor.

-As soon as the supervision of your doctoral studies is assured, the doctoral committee of the respective faculty will decide on the equivalence of the previous studies with a German academic degree and possibly grant you admission to the doctoral program.
+As soon as the supervision of your doctoral studies is assured, the doctoral committee of the respective department will decide on the equivalence of the previous studies with a German academic degree and possibly grant you admission to the doctoral program.

 If admission has been granted, you can then register by post.
 To do this, please send your documents to:

 TU Dortmund University

 A list of all required documents for enrollment can be found on the following page, under the section Doctoral qualification program / doctoral studies.